 At the end of this month [April], I attended a class for Argentine tango at Oxford University Tango Society which was about the embrace: how we embrace each other in tango.
 The connection with a dance partner in tango is at the sternum in the chest and, as the teacher said – we are dancing a walked hug.

 As an illustration of how not to connect, we walked with a partner but touching at our bellies – the place we call our centre in contact improvisation.
 Then we repeated the exercise with our sternum – pressing our chests together as we walked.
 This latter method is correct in Argentine tango but not the former.
 Feel the difference!

-Partly, the rather formalised way of holding our partners hands and back in tango does make the centre-to-centre dance clumsy.
+Partly, the rather formalised way of holding our partners hands and back in tango does make the belly-to-belly dance clumsy.
 In contact improvisation there is more freedom to adjust and re-adjust and indeed to improvise.
 It’s less rigid.

 Video: Dancing Contact Improvisation.
 Steve Paxton, Nancy Stark-Smith in a clip from the film “Fall After Newton”, 1987